owncast/owncast.github.io/content/releases/owncast-0.0.6.md

 ## Breaking changes

-- The config file has been removed.
+- The config file has been removed in favor of the web admin.
 - The "server title" value has been removed and the "server name" is used everywhere instead.
 - Audio transcoding settings have been removed to simplify configuration as we haven't been encouraging people to convert audio, and as far as I can tell people haven't been using it.
 Audio will pass through the source audio as it has previously.
 - Peak viewer counts have been removed from the public-facing `status` API. [#771](https://github.com/owncast/owncast/pull/771)